aniruthmp/1password-demo/docs/LEARN.md

 - Use pytest with coverage reporting

 **Manual Testing:**
-- Demo scripts for each protocol
+- Demo scripts for each protocol (`/demos/` directory)
 - Health check validation
 - Production-like environment testing
+- All three servers can be started simultaneously via `start-all.sh`

 ---